 - 3-14.1 Practice all standard industrial safety standards. - 3-14.2 Park the tractor/semitrailer in a straight line on a level even surface (See Figure 3-7).
 Set the tractor brakes and release the semitrailer brakes. - 3-14.3 Start operation of hydraulic power system.
-If the hydraulic engine package is installed, start and warm up the auxiliary hydraulic power engine following engine operating instructions in Section 3-18. - 3-14.4 Move load as far forward as is practical on the trailer and secure with appropriate load tiedowns. - 3-14.5 Using the AXLE CONTROL lever (See Section 3-10), move undercarriage forward (out of pockets) five to eight feet, or just behind the center of gravity of the loaded semitrailer.
+If the hydraulic engine package is installed, start and warm up the auxiliary hydraulic power engine following engine operating instructions in Section 3-18. - 3-14.4 Make sure load is still in correct position to get proper weight distribution on kingpin and secured with appropriate load tiedowns. - 3-14.5 Using the AXLE CONTROL lever (See Section 3-10), move undercarriage forward (out of pockets) five to eight feet, or just behind the center of gravity of the loaded semitrailer.
 This is to insure that the trailer does not rock back.
 Actual center of gravity will relocate to the rear as the trailer is tilted up.

-DO NOT ALLOW THE BACK SEMI-TRAILER AXLE TO LEAVE THE GROUND.
-THIS CAN RESULT IN DAM-AGE TO THE SEMITRAILER.
+DO NOT ALLOW THE BACK SEMITRAILER AXLE TO LEAVE THE GROUND.
+THIS CAN RESULT IN DAMAGE TO THE SEMITRAILER.

-- 3-13.13 Recheck that load is properly secured.
-If necessary, unsecure the load, move load slightly forward or rearward on the load bed to get correct weight distribution on kingpin and the trailer axles, and resecure the load with the tiedowns and winch cable. - 3-13.14 Shut down hydraulic power system.
-If hydraulic engine package is installed, shut down the auxiliary hydraulic power engine following operating instructions in Section 3-18.
-Assure maintenance schedule is upto-date and semitrailer is ready to be pulled. - 3-14.6 Using the TRAILER TILT lever (See Section 3-9), raise the front of bed up to full tilt position reeling out winch cable as needed to keep slight tension on the cable. - 3-14.7 If the approach plate has not touched the ground, move the undercarriage forward until the approach plate touches the ground and starts supporting the trailer.
+- 3-14.6 Using the TRAILER TILT lever (See Section 3-9), raise the front of bed up to full tilt position reeling out winch cable as needed to keep slight tension on the cable. - 3-14.7 If the approach plate has not touched the ground, move the undercarriage forward until the approach plate touches the ground and starts supporting the trailer.
 Then alternate between moving the undercarriage forward while lowering the tilt angle and reeling in the winch cable.
 The object is to keep a part of the weight on the approach plate, and part of the weight on the wheels while lowering the tilt angle and keeping slight tension on the winch cable.
 Always use low load angle to unload powered products.
 To achieve low load angle, the undercarriage has to be all the way forward.
 The maximum load angle is only intended, if required, for unloading non-powered products and to transfer load to tractor.
 Transfer load to tractor by raising deck and moving axles toward rear until load is forward of rear axle, thus transferring load to tractor.